chrischow/wordle_solver/README.md

 # A Data-Driven Approach to Optimal Play in Wordle

-Over the past two weeks, I started to see green, yellow, and black/white grids being posted on Facebook.
-Strange.
-Only last week did I learn of [Wordle](https://www.powerlanguage.co.uk/wordle/).
-And I was hooked, but not on playing the game with my own limited vocabulary, but on how to beat it with a programmtic approach.
+Over the past two weeks, I started to see green, yellow, and black/white grids posted on Facebook, but only last week did I start to explore the game of [Wordle](https://www.powerlanguage.co.uk/wordle/).
+I was hooked - more on discovering a good strategy than on playing the game.
+And that started me on a journey to build a system to simulate games and derive insights on optimal play.

+Wordle and Wordle alone occupied my mind over the past weekend.
+However, as I progressed in building my solution, I started to see that I was operating with the faulty assumption that the optimal word guesses for a machine are also optimal for a human.
+Hence, I revised my approach from building a machine that was *neither realistic enough for a human nor optimised enough as a machine* to building two solutions: (a) a pretty optimised solver and (b) a human-like system.
+And these are the contributions of this post: (1) an explanation of why the "best" combinations of words for Wordle have limited utility, (2) a different approach for a solver implemented in Python (not necessarily the best or most optimised), and (3) a system designed to act in a more human fashion.

 ## The Game
 For the uninitiated, Wordle is Mastermind for 5-letter words.
 The aim of the game is to guess an undisclosed word in as few steps as possible, and you only have six tries.
 On each guess, Wordle will tell you if each letter: